google/WebFundamentals/src/_langs/en/shows/polycasts/season-2/polymer-starter-kit.markdown

 layout: shows/single-video
 collection: polycasts-season-2
 title: "Polymer Starter Kit"
-description: "CSS Custom properties are incredibly powerful.
-Check out how you can use them to style and theme your Polymer elements."
+description: "Polymer Starter Kit is full of amazing tricks!
+Let’s do a quick introduction and see how to update the theme with custom properties."
 published: true
 showYoutubeID: xz-yixRxZN8